8ta4/pun/DONTREADME.md

 > Does `pun` aim to generate more than one pun?

 Yep!
 The tool tries to give you multiple puns for your content.
 This is super helpful when you're jumping into comment threads.
 You'll have different puns ready for different replies without recycling the same one.

+### Latency

+> What's the target response time for `pun`?

+The target response time is one second flat. "[1.0 second is about the limit for the user's flow of thought to stay uninterrupted](https://www.nngroup.com/articles/response-times-3-important-limits/#:~:text=1.0%20second%20is%20about%20the%20limit%20for%20the%20user's%20flow%20of%20thought%20to%20stay%20uninterrupted)".